Suspicious object found at Penang Road is a toy resembling a grenade, say police

 Across Penang Lane, near Dhoby Ghaut MRT station, officers were seen directing pedestrians away from the area.

-Men in green jumpsuits and police were seen entering the cordoned off area with equipment.
-Later, an officer was seen picking up a grenade-shaped item and removing it from scene.
+The Singapore Armed Forces' Chemical, Biological, Radiological and Explosives Defence Group, decked in green jumpsuits, were seen entering the cordoned off area with equipment.
+Later, a forensics officer was seen picking up a grenade-shaped item and removing it from the scene.

 The cordons were removed and Penang Lane was open to traffic at about 5.30pm.